PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/ABUserTests.md

 - Add the third question: 'I thought the application was useful.'
 - Add the fourth question: 'I enjoyed using the application.'
 - Write a fift question which is specific to your core feature.
-- If you want you can add more questions, please don't add more than 8 as we only have 2 minutes per questionnaire.
+- If you want you can add more questions, please don't add more than 8 as we only have 2 minutes per survey.
 <figure>
 <center>
     <img src="./Assets/AB-test_QualtricsExample.jpg" />
 </center>
 </figure>
 7. Click on Preview.
-Test your questionnaire.
+Test your survey.
 Does it work?
 Does it also work in mobile mode?
 We're going to use our mobile phones to record the data.
 8. Open the survey to respondents by clicking on Publish and clicking Publish, name it "Target_Score", and click Publish.
 Copy the link and open it in your browser.
 Fill in the desired score you would want your wireframe to get; that's going to be our aimed design outcome; think where your priorities lie.
 Doing this will also allow us to inspect the structure of your data.
 9. Go to the 'Data & Analysis tab.
 Click on 'Export & Import' and then click on 'Export'.
 Set your export to 'use numeric values' and click on 'download'.
 10. Open the following [T-testIndependentSamplesHCAI Juypter Notebook](./Assets/T-testIndependentSamplesHCAI.ipynb), import your CSV file and follow the steps in the notebook.
 You can use [this dataset as a B version]
-8. Save your questionnaire as a template (maybe you want to test more after our initial test tomorrow), then create 2 exact copies of it and name them: "AB-test_HCAI_Version_A" and "AB-test_HCAI_Version_B" respectively.
+8. Save your survey as a template (maybe you want to test more after our initial test tomorrow), then create 2 exact copies of it and name them: "AB-test_HCAI_Version_A" and "AB-test_HCAI_Version_B" respectively.
-9. Distribute the questionnaires, and generate links for each respective questionnaire which you save to your "A/B Test plan" file in an appropriate location.
-Then, generate QR codes for versions A and B and paste those in the A/B Test plan so your test subject (strictly, they're called participants) can easily scan the QR code and fill in the questionnaire after they're done with the test.
+9. Distribute the survey, and generate links for each respective survey which you save to your "A/B Test plan" file in an appropriate location.
+Then, generate QR codes for versions A and B and paste those in the A/B Test plan so your test subject (strictly, they're called participants) can easily scan the QR code and fill in the survey after they're done with the test.
-10. Test the QR codes by opening the questionnaires but **do not** fill them in.
+10. Test the QR codes by opening the survey but **do not** fill them in.

 **Check if everything works.
 If it does, you are all set to start the A/B test!
 Good job!**